pliam1105/nuslam/README.md

 evaluated at the fitted $(g, s, b)$.

-This runs as a **pre-alignment**: the fitted Sim(3) is applied to the poses and the init cloud so training starts levelled and metrically scaled; the same two residuals become the direct-on-Gaussians anchor in the joint optimization (Roadmap).
+This runs as a **pre-alignment**: the fitted Sim(3) is applied to the poses and the init cloud so training starts levelled and metrically scaled; the same two residuals are the direct-on-Gaussians anchor in the joint optimization (built + validated; see "Joint metric anchor + pose refinement").
 The fit is authored core (`nuslam.recon.fit_ground_anchor`, section 3e); assembling its inputs — segment the ground, back-project it, read $h$ from calibration — and building the Sim(3) + residual from $(g,s)$ are plumbing. `run_gs.py --ground-anchor` applies it to the poses and init cloud before training and, with `--save`, logs a before/after overlay (the raw